shubhendu-404/taskwrapper/README.md

 -   `tw list`: Lists only the tasks for the current project.
 -   `tw list --all`: Ignores the project scope and shows all tasks.
 -   `tw notes <id>`: A special command to view or edit notes for a task.
+-   `tw twconfig`: Displays help and examples for the `.twconfig` file.

 ### Standard Commands (Pass-through)